amarks0/100-days-of-code/log.md

 **Thoughts**: This reminds me of soime CSS challenges I wanted to do.
 What was it called...?
 30 days of CSS?
 CSS Pie?
 Worth looking up later!

+### Day 32: April 5, 2021

+**Today's Progress**: Worked on some freeCodeCamp react challenges -- currently just less that 90% done.
+I also thnk I may want to start doing side applications as well.
+Since I was playing DBD and doing challenges in between, I think I will do a random character generator with basic perks. i think that should be fun!

+**Thoughts**: Almost 1/3 of the way done with the challenge :)